 As with any skiing, make sure that you stay safe by always wearing a helmet and being prepared for backcountry situations you might find yourself in.

 Have you ever been cat skiing before?
 Where did you go and how was the snow?
-Let us know in the comments below!
+Let me know in the comments below!